raganwald/javascript-allonge-six/manuscript/markdown/ValuesAndExpressions/strings.md

     greeting('Arthur Dent')
       //=> 'Hello my name is Arthur Dent'

-JavaScript does not evaluate the quasi-literal when the function is evaluated, it evaluates the quasi-literal when the function is invoked and the quasi-literal inside the function's body is evaluated.
-Thus, `name` is not bound to `"Harry"`, the value when the function expression is evaluated and bound to `greeting`. `name` is bound to `'Arthur Dent'`, the value of the parameter when the function is invoked.
+JavaScript evaluates the quasi-literal when the function is invoked and the quasi-literal inside the function's body is evaluated.
+Thus, `name` is not bound to `"Harry"`, it is bound to `'Arthur Dent'`, the value of the parameter when the function is invoked.

 This is exactly what we'd expect if we'd written it like this: